 - 1. Project Site Management - a.
 Obtain Stanford Project Manager's approval when scheduling paving within 48 hours of, or during, wet weather. - b.
-Protect drainage courses by using control measures such as filter fabric, straw wattles, and rock bags as necessary to divert runoff and trap and filter sediment. - c.
+Protect drainage courses by using control measures such as filter fabric, straw waddles, and rock bags as necessary to divert runoff and trap and filter sediment. - c.
 Place drip pans or absorbent material under paving equipment when not in use. - d.
-Cover catch basins and manholes when paving or applying seal coat, tack coat, slurry seal, or fog seal.

-2. Paving Waste Management
+Cover catch basins and manholes when paving or applying seal coat, tack coat, slurry seal, or fog seal. - 2.
+Paving Waste Management - a.

-- a.
 Do not sweep or wash down excess sand (placed as part of a sand seal or to absorb excess oil) into gutters, storm drains, or creeks.
 Instead, either collect the sand and return it to the stockpile or dispose of it in a trash container. - b.
-Do not use water to wash down fresh asphalt concrete pavement. - c.
-When using trench plates and cold patch asphalt, ensure good compaction and sweep up the stray patch following placement.
-Remove as much cold patch as possible once trench plates will no longer be used.
+Do not use water to wash down fresh asphalt concrete pavement.